KristianOellegaard/django-hvad/docs/internal/models.rst

 Extra information on _meta of Shared Models
 ===========================================

-The options (meta) on :class:`TranslateableModel` subclasses have a few extra attributes holding information about the translations.
+The options (meta) on :class:`TranslatableModel` subclasses have a few extra attributes holding information about the translations.